-The same outcome is observed while comparing power spectra of the displacement and velocity time series of the FOS and the ROMs using the beam tip time series, as shown in \cref{fig:ROM_psd}.
-The fundamental frequency of the response of the FOS, shown in purple, is approximately $0.307$, corresponding to a fundamental period $T\approx 3.25$, as can also be seen in the time series plots of \cref{fig:FOS_3p}.
+The same outcome is observed while comparing power spectra of the displacement and velocity beam tip time series, as shown in \cref{fig:ROM_psd}.
+The fundamental frequency of the response of the FOS, shown in purple, is approximately $0.307$, corresponding to a period $T\approx 3.25$, as can also be seen in the time series plots of \cref{fig:FOS_3p}.
 The other peaks are at odd harmonics of the fundamental frequency.
 From \cref{fig:rom_spec_da,fig:rom_spec_va} we see the frequency content of the response obtained from the 8 DOF ROM is nearly identical to the FOS: all peaks in the frequency domain are almost perfectly aligned with those of the FOS as shown by the red line, indicating high accuracy of the ROM in capturing different time scales of the FOS response.
 In contrast, if we compare the frequency content of the response from the 3 DOF ROM, as shown in \cref{fig:rom_spec_db,fig:rom_spec_vb}, we observe that the overall structure of the power spectrum is significantly different and even though the first five or six frequency peaks align with those of the FOS, the peaks at higher frequencies diverge substantially.
-Thus, the 8 DOF ROM formulated using the energy closure criterion clearly outperforms the 3 DOF ROM formulated based on the mode selection based on 99.9\% of the total variance.
-Now, obviously, one can try increasing the fraction of total variance to formulate a ROM with comparable accuracy; however, the point here is that energy-closure provides a physically grounded explanation as to \textit{why} the additional modes are required.
+Furthermore, even the low-amplitude frequency content between peaks is accurately captured by the 8-DOF model; these are very accurate for the 3 DOF ROM determine by variance only.
+Thus, the 8 DOF ROM formulated using energy closure clearly outperforms the 3 DOF ROM using 99.99\% of the total variance.
+Now, obviously, in practise one can try increasing the fraction of total variance to formulate a ROM with comparable accuracy; however, the point here is that energy closure provides a physically grounded explanation as to \textit{why} the additional modes are required.